-In my opinion, this is a good thing.
-From my experience, Western companies don’t train their employees very well.
+This is a good thing.
+In my experience, some Western companies don’t train their employees very well.
 It takes up too much time and too many resources.
-At my first retail job, I was thrown on the cash register with no training and was often left alone in my section for hours on end with no one to teach me the basics of ringing, returns, online orders, layaway, etc. I learned it eventually, but some guidance would have been nice.
+At my first retail job, I was thrown on the floor with no training and was often left alone in my section for hours with no one to help me with the cash register, returns, online orders, etc. I learned it eventually, but some guidance would have been nice.
 I definitely would have felt more appreciated.
 And this just doesn’t go for retail.
 The same thing has happened to me numerous times, including during my first “real” job.

-I also want to point that that many companies seem to not hire for the long term.
-They barely train you, give you minimal hours, and can let you go whenever they want (i.e. sending the jobs to another country).
-Having some job security would be wonderful.
-I wouldn’t get anxiety over whether or not I am going to have health insurance (do NOT get me started on health insurance in the USA!) or enough money to support myself.
+And some Western companies don’t seem to hire for the long term.
+They barely train you, give you minimal hours, and can let you go whenever it’s convenient for them.
+Having job security is wonderful.
+No one would get anxiety over whether or not they have health insurance (which happens a lot in the USA) or enough money to support themselves.

-Even before reading this article, there was one thing that I found very unrealistic in New Game! and Ian says it perfectly: “There are no assholes.”
-You are always going to meet amazing and supportive people throughout your career, but you are also going to run into an equivalent amount of jerks.
-Aside from Umiko who was a little rough around the edges, everyone in New Game! was extremely nice.
-Almost too nice.
-There is almost always going to be someone who is competitive, envious, and derogatory toward others.
-Especially the higher-ups, who expect everything to be done perfectly and in a timely manner (even though they didn’t properly train you!).
-Sorry, I am being biased based on my experiences.
-However, I am sure this is true in Japan as well, and Ian helped to confirm my belief by saying that there is going to be at least some people who make your blood boil and are difficult to work with.
-I would love to see Aoba get some kind of rival- it would be both interesting and funny.
+Even before reading this article, there was one thing that I found very unrealistic in New Game, and Ian says it perfectly: “There are no assholes.”
+You’re always going to meet amazing and supportive people throughout your career, but you are also going to run into an equivalent amount of jerks.
+Aside from Umiko who was a little rough around the edgesat first, everyone in New Game was extremely nice.

-Again, this article was extremely thorough and helped me get a better picture of how the gaming industry works in Japan.
-Although it definitely sugarcoats some things with its all-female moe cast, according to Ian, New Game! does do a good job of portraying Japanese gaming companies.
-And apparently things really do run that way.
+Again, this interview helped me get a better picture of how the gaming industry works in Japan.
+Although it definitely sugarcoats some things with its all-female moe cast, Ian says New Game does do a good job of portraying Japanese gaming companies.
+Apparently things really do run that way.

-What did you think of the original article?
-Do you agree with my reactions?
 How has your working experience been?
-What did you think of New Game! and the how things are run in Japan?
+What did you think of New Game and the how things are run in Japan?
 Comment below!